tesseract-robotics/tesseract_docs/_source/planning/overview/tesseract_motion_planning_api_doc.rst

 The `CompositeInstruction` class inherits from the `Instruction` base class.
 This class allows the user to combine multiple `Instruction` objects into one `Instruction`.
-A `CompositeInstruction` object holds a list of instructions and enum indicating the type of ordering for the instuctions (`ORDERED`, `UNORDERED`, `ORDERED_AND_REVERABLE`).
+A `CompositeInstruction` object holds a list of instructions and enum indicating the type of ordering for the instructions (`ORDERED`, `UNORDERED`, `ORDERED_AND_REVERABLE`).

 ProcessPlanningRequest Class